-Below you will find tools and tips to help teams and families make sport settings safer.
+Below you will find tools and tips to help teams and families make sports settings safer.

-Bullying, hazing and other misconduct can keep young athletes from realizing the benefits of sport.
-The U.S. Center for SafeSport’s Emotional & Physical Abuse & Misconduct Toolkit outlines how to foster an atmosphere of safety and respect. .
+Bullying, hazing, and other misconduct can keep young athletes from realizing the benefits of sports.
+The U.S. Center for SafeSport’s Emotional & Physical Abuse & Misconduct Toolkit outlines how to foster an atmosphere of safety and respect.
 EXPLORE TOOLKIT >.

 Teaching kids to be good digital citizens is just as important as teamwork and sportsmanship.
 Watch this animated video to learn how to model positive online behaviors.
 WATCH VIDEO >>